 Well, the very first thing I did was convince other people to go with me because Sara wasn’t letting me go into bear country alone.
 Luckily, two of my childhood friends volunteered to accompany me on this hunt (and they didn’t even need any coaxing!).

-a few two in-person planning sessions which consisted of meeting at Zippys for a few hours to brainstorm where the treasure could be.
+Since this was going to be primarily an exploration expedition, and I was a bit preoccupied moving to Tokyo, we didn’t plan as much as I would have liked.
+We had a few two in-person planning sessions which consisted of meeting at Zippys for a few hours to brainstorm where the treasure could be.
 We also created an online chat so that we could collaborate when we weren’t meeting in person.
 The chat was used fairly regularly to post links from the Interwebs, potential solves, questions, and what not.
 Not to mention, it preserves history!
 (Protip: If you do just one thing from this blog, I’d highly recommend doing this.)